Tessa’s Recipe Rundown

 This Thanksgiving turkey recipe has so many things going for it.
 Not only is it some of the most tender and moist turkey breast I’ve ever tasted (I’m usually a dark meat girl) but it’s so ridiculously easy to make.

-Just plop everything into the slow cooker or and move on to the rest of your Thanksgiving recipes.
+Everything goes right into the slow cooker, so you can move on to the rest of your Thanksgiving recipes.
 No brining, no marinating, and no basting required for this crockpot turkey breast.

 Best of all, no taking up precious space in your oven!
-That means you don’t have to plan and strategize your side dishes nearly as much which takes away a lot of the holiday cooking stress.
-AND the gravy is so simple with so much flavor, no need for that weird pre-packaged stuff.
+That means you don’t have to plan and strategize your side dishes around that slow-roasting bird, taking away a lot of the holiday cooking stress.

-I LOVE using my Hamilton Beach Set ‘n Forget Programmable Slow Cooker for recipes like this best turkey recipe because I can use the thermometer probe and program the slow cooker to automatically turn to the “warm” mode once it reaches the internal temperature I want.
-No babysitting, and no worrying about overcooking.
+I LOVE using my slow cooker for recipes like this because I can use the thermometer probe and program the slow cooker to automatically turn to the “warm” mode once it reaches the internal temperature of 160°F. No babysitting, and no worrying about overcooking.

-Every slow cooker heats differently, so keep this in mind as well as the actual size of your turkey as you program your cooking.
-I would err on the side of caution and less cooking time, because you can always remove the lid and stick an instant-read thermometer inside the meat to test for doneness.
-If the meat thermometer show it’s not done yet, simply keep cooking.
+Every slow cooker heats differently, and the size of your turkey will also impact the time it takes to cook, so keep this in mind as you program your crockpot.
+Err on the side of caution and start with a shorter cook time, because you can always remove the lid and stick an instant-read thermometer inside the meat to test for doneness.
+If the meat thermometer shows it’s not done yet, simply keep cooking.

 How to Make Slow Cooker Turkey Breast